bitmark-inc/docs/bitmark-references/security.markdown

 ## Transaction Identifiers

-The SHA3-256 algorithm is used to derive a 32 byte identifier for each transaction.
-This secure hash is over all bytes, including signatures of the packed transaction.
+Transactions are securely incorporated into a block through the SHA3-256 algorithm, which is used to derive a 32-byte identifier for each transaction.
+This secure hash is performed over all bytes, including signatures of the packed transaction.
 This is a NIST standard and is the replacement for SHA2.
 SHA3 is used here because it has protection against the length extension attack that can be performed against SHA2.

 For more details: https://en.wikipedia.org/wiki/SHA-3